-This morning after a delicious breakfast featuring organic yogurt, local honey, marmalades, seasonal fruits, homemade crostata and more, it’s off to the gorgeous Val d’Orcia, one of Tuscany’s most photographed areas.
-Along with your private guide, you’ll enjoy a walk along the passeggiata di Santa Caterina, with its spectacular views of the valley below.
-Then it’s on to the town of Pienza – a Renaissance gem – to explore its picturesque avenues, learn its fascinating history, and or course to stop in some artisan shops on your way through town.
+This morning after a delicious breakfast, it’s off to the gorgeous Val d’Orcia, one of Tuscany’s most photographed areas.
+Along with your private guide, you’ll enjoy an invigorating walk along the stunning passeggiata di Santa Caterina, with its spectacular views of the valley below.
+Then it’s on to the town of Pienza – a Renaissance gem – to explore its winding avenues, learn its fascinating history, and or course to stop in some artisan shops on your way through town.
 For lunch we continue to our friends’ organic sheep farm where you’ll enjoy a light lunch along with a tasting of pecorino cheeses – a delectable specialty of the area.

-In afternoon, it’s back to the villa for some free time followed by a walk through the estate’s olive grove, followed by an oh-so-fun olive oil tasting and bruschetta-making lesson, featuring the estate’s exceptional olive oil.
+In the afternoon, it’s back to the villa for some free time followed by a walk through the nearby olive grove, followed by an oh-so-fun bruschetta-making lesson, featuring the estate’s exceptional olive oil.
 Learn the ins and outs of making true bruschetta over wood coals (while enjoying some of the local vino, of course)!
 Afterwards, our friend, Alessandro will be grilling your dinner the Tuscan way – alle brace (over wood coals).

 Day 3 ~ Tuesday, April 12: Ficulle

-- Walking tour of Ficulle, hand-made cookware demo with Fabio, biscotti lesson
+- Walking tour of Ficulle, hand-made cookware demo with Fabio, herb “walk” and salty biscotti lesson

 - Breakfast, lunch and dinner

 This morning after breakfast, we’ll be heading along a picturesque road to the ancient village of Ficulle, perched on a spectacular ridge line overlooking the rolling hills of Tuscany.
 Here you’ll take a walk around town before meeting up with our friend, Fabio, for a look inside an incredible medieval church (Fabio holds the key!), all followed by a fascinating demonstration of his hand-thrown cookware called coccio.
 For centuries the town of Ficulle was a center of pottery used specifically for cooking, and Fabio is the last remaining ceramist of this unique, rustic cookware.
 Afterwards, you’re in for a treat as we head to Fabio’s restored wine cantina for a special lunch, cooked and served in Ficulle’s “coccio”.